-Undergraduate students doing outstanding work in certain Weinberg College majors (chemistry, comparative literary studies, economics, French, and linguistics) may be accepted into one of the accelerated master's programs approved by the Graduate School.
+Undergraduate students doing outstanding work may be accepted into one of the accelerated master's programs approved by the Graduate School.
 These students may receive permission to double-count some courses toward both bachelor's and master's degrees.

-The approved departmental programs share the goal of selecting and training exceptional students.
+The approved BA/MA and BA/MS departmental programs in chemistry, comparative literary studies, economics, French, and linguistics share the goal of selecting and training exceptional students.
 Students are not self-selected but are recommended by the department to the Graduate School for admission.
 No particular grade point average in undergraduate courses, however high, automatically entitles a student to participate in an accelerated master's program.
 Students are officially admitted only after their credentials have been thoroughly reviewed and approved by the senior associate dean of the Graduate School.

 See the individual department sections of this catalog for more information on accelerated master's programs.
-Further details and policies are available from advisers in the relevant departments and on the Graduate School's website at tgs.northwestern.edu/academics/programs/dual-degrees/bachelors-masters.html.
+Further details and policies are available from advisers in the relevant departments and on the Graduate School's website at tgs.northwestern.edu/academics /programs/dual-degrees/bachelors-masters.html.